phunanon/Churva/Documentation/Churva Documentation.md

 #### Anonymous

 Anonymous subroutines are a scope of code which can be contained on one line, and return the value of the final evaluation.
-Commas delimit lines of code.
+Semicolons delimit blocks of code.
 Here, `myNumber` is assigned as the value of `sum`:

-    i32 myNumber = i32 sum = a + b, sum   //
+    i32 myNumber = i32 sum = a + b; sum   //
-	i32 myNumber = (i32 sum = a + b, sum) // Same behaviour
+	i32 myNumber = (i32 sum = a + b; sum) // Same behaviour

 ### Flow Control